andreialecu/dpd-codemodule/README.md

-## Code Resource
+## Code Resource for deployd

 [![Current Version](https://img.shields.io/npm/v/dpd-codemodule.svg?style=flat-square)](https://www.npmjs.org/package/dpd-codemodule)

-This custom resource type allows you to write code that can be `require`d by other resources.
+This is a custom [deployd](https://www.npmjs.org/package/deployd) resource type allows you to write code that can be `require`d by other resources.

 ### Installation